 Books are added to the list regularly by an expert panel that includes teachers and librarians.
-No books have been deleted from the challenge lists for 2019.

 Choosing age appropriate books